 - Take the squat to the lowest position, then pulse 1-2 inches up and down from here.

 Although this isn’t a particularly high intensity exercise and the squat movement is one that we use frequently in everyday life, it’s better not to just go straight into squatting right down.
+Warming up muscles and joints for exercise allows them to work better and be less likely to get injured.
 Before each day’s routine, do 10 warm up squats, starting with squatting halfway and working up to a full squat.
 Learn more about warming up here.